Best Free Attractions and Experiences to do in Rome

 Taking a peek through the Knights of Malta keyhole

-Free entrance to all state-owned heritage places in Rome every first Sunday of the month
+Free museums on the first Sunday of the month

-Running since July 2014, Domenica al museo, or Sunday at the museum, offers free admission every first Sunday of the month to anyone wanting to visit any state-owned museums, galleries, archaeological sites, monumental parks or gardens, in Rome.
+Running since July 2014, Domenica al museo, or Sunday at the museum, offers free admission every first Sunday of the month (from October to March) to anyone wanting to visit any state-owned museums, galleries, archaeological sites, monumental parks or gardens, in Rome.

-For more information, and a full list of which places you can visit for free, head over to the Rome municipality website.
+For more information, and a full list of which places you can visit for free, head over to the Beni culturali website.

 The Palazzo del Quirinale, or Quirinal Palace, hosts a free classical music concert in its Paolina chapel every Sunday at 12 p.m.
 Booking is mandatory.
 You can either book online, or phone their call centre.
 The only cost is the €1,5 charged for making the reservation, which also covers entry into the palace.

-Go on a free, guided walking tour of the city
+Go on a free, guided walking tour of Rome

 Without a guide we can sometimes miss a lot of the stories behind the places we visit, but paying for one isn’t always possible, especially if you’re traveling on a tight budget.
-Luckily there are a few tour companies, like Rome Free Walking Tour and Free Tour Rome that offers free walking tours of the city.
+Luckily there are a few tour companies, like Rome Free Walking Tour, Guru Walk and Free Tour Rome that offers free Rome walking tours.

 Visiting the largest church in Christendom is a must-see for anyone visiting Rome.
 Entering the impressive basilica is free, but the lines to get into St. Peter’s can sometimes be just as impressive as the basilica itself, so make sure you get there early.